rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/cloud-bursting-using-auto-scale-rackconnect-and-f5-load-balancers/index.md

 product_url: rackspace-auto-scale
 ---

-Bursting, or Cloud Bursting, is a technique used to dynamically scale more rapidly than what a dedicated environment might be able to based on a need for resources.
-For example, if you have an eCommerce application running on a dedicated infrastructure, if it reaches peak capacity due to a high traffic event, an option would be to then *burst* and provision servers in the public cloud infrastructure so as to handle the additional load and ensure all orders can be processed on time.
-This is made possible thanks to the elastic and on-demand nature of public cloud computing.
-Also, in Cloud you are only paying for the provisioned servers while you need them during the burst.
+You can use bursting, or cloud bursting, to dynamically scale more rapidly than a dedicated environment might scale based on a need for resources.
+For example, suppose you have an eCommerce application running on a dedicated infrastructure that reaches peak capacity due to a high traffic event.
+In that case, you could *burst* and provision servers in the public cloud infrastructure, enabling the system to handle the additional load and process all orders on time.
+This scaling can happen thanks to the elastic and on-demand nature of public cloud computing.
+Also, in the Cloud, you pay for the provisioned servers only while you need them during the burst.

-You can use Auto Scale and RackConnect for “cloud bursting” by adding Rackspace Cloud Servers dynamically in response to demand and removing them after they are no longer needed.
+To use Auto Scale and RackConnect for cloud bursting, add Rackspace Cloud Servers dynamically in response to demand and remove them after you no longer need them.
 This article provides information about configuring Auto Scale to use RackConnect to perform cloud bursting with an F5® BIG-IP® Local Traffic Manager (LTM) load balancer.
 Using these technologies together, you can automatically scale your dedicated infrastructure to the Rackspace cloud by